NRZT567/slope/README.md

-slope game from github. that was put together by nrzt
+slope game that was put together by nrzt